cxiong1/demos/README.md

 ### Computer and Network security
 This repository contains the Gradebook program.
 This project is a command line program written in C. The Gradebook project is a basic program that simulates a program used by teacher/professors.
-As such, it is a fully built shell type program which executes in a loop and takes input from the user through the console/command line.
+It is a fully built shell type program which executes in a loop and takes input from the user through the console/command line.
+It is capable of receiving and storing data (classes, students, grades, etc.) from the user and accessing it at a later time, it uses File I/O as its main storage.
 Functions will be continously read and executed until the process is forced close/halted, or if the user exits the program themselves.

 ### Computer Vision
 This repository contains a Panorama Stitching program.
 The program takes in several images and attempts to stitch them together so that